astreknet/sirius/README.md

 * [x] report accidents and close calls
 * [x] work issues: accidents and near misses for the staff
 * [x] download trips, accidents, near misses and work issues reports in csv format
+* [ ] add geolocation button to near misses and accidents
 * [ ] add 'days of the week' to safaris
 * [ ] add pictures to the accident report
 * [ ] add gear parts and prices (snowmobiles, bikes, skis, etc...)